brimdata/zed/docs/lake/design.md

 ## Lake Introspection

-Commit history, meta data about segments, segment key spaces, etc can all be queried and returned as Zed data, which in turn, can be fed into Zed analytics.
+Commit history, meta data about segments, segment key spaces, etc. can all be queried and returned as Zed data, which in turn, can be fed into Zed analytics.
 This allows a very powerful approach to introspecting the structure of a lake making it easy to measure, tune, and adjust lake parameters to